hudson-trading/corral/doc/05_reference.md

   `std::cref()` may be used to pass arguments by reference, if the caller takes responsibility for the referents' lifetimes; generally only objects defined outside the nursery block can safely be passed by reference.

+* `Awaitable auto Nursery::start(Callable callable, Args... args) /*2*/`
+  : Start `std::invoke(callable, args..., TaskStarted{...})` in the nursery, and suspend the caller until the task invokes its `TaskStarted` argument.
+  Until its invocation the task is considered to be a child task of the spawner: any exceptions raised by the child get reraised as the result of `start()`, and cancellation of the spawner is proxied to the child task.
+Upon the invocation of the `TaskStarted` object the task is reparented to the nursery.
+  If the task accepts a `TaskStarted<T>` for a non-void type T, its invocation requires a value of that type, which will become the result of the `co_await start(...)` expression in the spawner.
+If this result type can't be deduced automatically, which might happen when calling a generic lambda for example, you can specify it as a template argument to `start()`.

 * `void Nursery::cancel()`
   : Request cancellation of all tasks in the nursery, including those that